Tony Kellow: Early career

 He was born in Budock Water, a village near Falmouth, and on leaving school he found employment in Falmouth Docks as an electrician, later turning out for the Falmouth Docks football side.
 At the age of seventeen he played in the South Western Football League for Penzance, helping them win the Cornwall Senior Cup in 1973.
 He then moved to his home-town side Falmouth Town, before moving back to play for Penzance in 1974/75, winning a South Western League championship medal.
 In 1975, he returned to Falmouth Town.

 Football League

 A centre-forward, his professional career began when he signed for Exeter City from Falmouth Town in 1976, for a fee of £12,000.
 Tony won the Football League's "Golden Boot" in 1980/81 for being the highest goal scorer in all four divisions.
 He was sold to Blackpool, in November 1978, for £125,000, which was Blackpool's record outlay at the time.

-He returned to Exeter for a second spell, and joined Plymouth Argyle in 1983.
+He returned to Exeter City for a second spell, and joined Plymouth Argyle in 1983.
 After 13 appearances with Plymouth he moved to Swansea City in March 1984.

-He then moved to Newport County, before a return for a third spell with Exeter.
+He then moved to Newport County, before a return for a third spell with Exeter City.